-Learn How to Make Rotisserie Chicken in the Oven in just a handful of steps.
-Ready in 1 hour, the generously seasoned roasted chicken is tender and juicy, while being the perfect addition to sandwiches, casseroles, soups, and more.
+Learn How to Make Rotisserie Chicken in the Oven in just 1 hour.
+This seasoned roasted chicken is tender and juicy, and can be added to sandwiches, casseroles, soups, and more.

 Juicy and moist rotisserie chicken

 We can all picture it now: juicy, golden brown whole chickens rotating on the rotisserie at the grocery store.
 The smell is overwhelming and so tempting.
 It’s no mystery that rotisserie chicken is an easy last-minute buy on most grocery trips!